dgranadosv/TA_extracter/README.md

 # TA_extracter

 This repository was created as a project for CMSE 410/890 at Michigan State University.
-This packages is called, TA_extracter, as it purpose is extracting Tail-anchored proteins, a class of transmembrane proteins from the Saccharomyces cerevisae proteome.
+This package is called, TA_extracter, as it purpose is extracting Tail-anchored proteins, a class of transmembrane proteins from the Saccharomyces cerevisae proteome.
 It uses a single data file yeast.txt, that contains the proteome information of Saccharomyces.

  In order to run,
  Run the main-script.sh (bash 'main-script.sh'), which is going to execute multiple subscripts,